 As a point of comparison, the very best LTE network in the UK can provide up to a 2Mbps connection at 92% reliability.
-FirstNet will go much further, and as described in its specification, the FirstNet network will provide 99.99% reliability thanks to the deployment of it’s Local Controlfunctionality.
+FirstNet will go much further, and as described in its specification, the FirstNet network will provide 99.99% reliability thanks to the deployment of its Local Control functionality.
 This is where Cloudstreet’s Dynamic Profile Controller plays an essential role.
 But what’s next?
 Once reliability is delivered what else is needed?

 There are still two missing pieces of the puzzle:

-- No public safety-specific Apps on the market
+1. No public safety-specific Apps on the market

-- Very few Band14-capable devices
+2. Very few Band14-capable devices

-Public Safety Apps
+1. Public Safety Apps

 Just like with our commercial and consumer networks, a thriving app marketplace must develop to put the power of the network into the hands of public safety personnel and citizenry.
 To get there, public safety bodies need to ignite the developer community to innovate new applications.

-Band14 Capable Devices
+2. Band14 Capable Devices

 The good news is that two of the so called “Three Amigos”, Canada and Mexico are developing precisely these devices for networks similar to FirstNet.
 All of this promises great things not just for advancement for telecom technology and IoT but the more important promise of making our lives better and safer.